Azure/toketi-iothubreact/CHECKPOINTING.md

 At-least-once delivery semantic (ALOS) guarantees that stream offsets are saved after, and only after, the processing task is complete.
 This in turn requires a different approach to building Akka streaming graphs.
-All configuration options listed above still apply, but the code needs some extra logic to save the the stream offset **after** processing the messages.
+All configuration options listed above still apply, but the code needs some extra logic to checkpoint **after** processing the messages.

-The most important coding aspect, is that regardless of messages transformation (e.g. using `map()`), the original message needs to be carried through the streaming graph, and passed in input to the `offsetSaveSink` which saves the stream offset.
+The most important coding aspect, is that regardless of messages transformation (e.g. using `map()`), the original message needs to flow through the streaming graph, and passed in input to `checkpointSink` which saves the position reached.

 The following example illustrates how the code looks like.
 The example maps the original stream message to a `TemperatureWithPassThrough` object, filters out temperatures lower than 100, outputs